Harbinger-3/Ceilidh20/README.md

 ### What is `stateVariant`?

 The `stateVariant` is an optional parameter that can adjust the internal cryptographic state of the cipher.
-While it can provide flexibility in some cryptographic setups, using it incorrectly might compromise the cipher’s security. **It’s best to avoid using this parameter unless you fully understand how it affects the system**.
+While it can provide flexibility, using it incorrectly might compromise the cipher’s security. **It’s best to avoid using this parameter unless you fully understand how it affects the system**.

 ---